WCF programs benefit farm families and communities in cocoa-growing countries around the globe, including: Africa, Southeast Asia, and the Americas.

-WCF works to address these issues in West and Central Africa through three flagship programs: WCF Cocoa Livelihoods Program, WCF ECHOES, and the WCF African Cocoa Initiative.
-WCF supports active programming in the following countries: Cameroon, Côte d’Ivoire, Ghana, Nigeria, and Liberia.
+WCF works to address these issues in West and Central Africa through three flagship programs: WCF Cocoa Livelihoods Program, and the WCF African Cocoa Initiative.
+WCF supports active programming in the following countries: Cameroon, Côte d’Ivoire, Ghana, and Nigeria.

 Southeast Asia accounts for approximately 14% of the world’s cocoa supply.
 The region includes well-established cocoa producers such as Indonesia, the world’s third largest producer, and emerging producers such as Vietnam and the Philippines.

 Areas of focus include: training farmers to better manage pests and disease, diversify crops for cash and consumption, improve pruning and shade management, and practice sound environmental stewardship; working with farmers to establish and strengthen farmer organizations, helping them better understand market needs and opportunities, acquire improved management and marketing skills, and collectively sell their cocoa at a higher price; improving cocoa quality by educating farmers on proper post-harvest handling techniques, training farmer organizations in quality control and supporting the development of quality standards; and furthering farmer access to quality planting material through the development of nurseries and budwood gardens.